 Across the nation, hundreds of communities have taken action to preserve their unique historic character through the passing of historic preservation ordinances and the creation of historic zoning commissions and design review.
-The Certified Local Government (CLG) Program was established through 1980 and 1992 amendments to the National Historic Preservation Act, and has become a cost-effective local, state, and federal partnership.
+The CLG program was established through 1980 and 1992 amendments to the National Historic Preservation Act, and has become a cost-effective local, state, and federal partnership.
 The CLG Program has been a major source of support and guidance for local communities for over twenty years.
 This program provides technical assistance and grants to local governments who are committed to protecting their historic and architectural heritage for future generations.

-To become a Certified Local Government, the local government must:
+To become a CLG, the local government must: